alexpotter1/intel-nuc6i7kyk-opencore/README.md

 ![macOS-catalina](Resources/about-mac.png)

 ## What is this?
-This repository tracks an OpenCore bootloader configuration for the Intel Skull Canyon NUC.
+This repository tracks an OpenCore bootloader configuration for the Intel Skull Canyon NUC.<br />
 This configuration was created by me with help from others (see credits) to allow the NUC to run macOS.
 If you wish to try and run macOS on your Skull Canyon, you can start here.